 The birth prevalence of Down's syndrome (DS) is directly related to maternal age and was calculated using demographic data on maternal age distribution (see Step 2).
-The birth prevalences of other trisomies and Klinefelter's syndrome (KS) are derived from DS, since they are assumed to bear a constant relationship to the latter.
-The birth prevalence rates of Turner's syndrome (0.1/1000) and unbalanced rearrangements (0.6/1000) are considered to be constant world-wide (Hook 1992).
+Edwards and Patau syndromes are related to maternal age in the same way as Down syndrome (Hook 1992), and their joint live birth prevalence is approximately 15% of that of Down syndrome.
+This ratio is used to calculate their birth prevalence.
+The live birth prevalence rates for unbalanced chromosomal rearrangements (0.64/1000), Turner's syndrome (0.15/1000) and Klinefelter's syndrome (0.70/1000) are based on data from EUROCAT.